 Reshaping of Supply Chains

 Do not assume that what worked in the past will work in the future.
 There is a reshaping of supply chains taking place.
 Supply chains are on the move.
-For example, manufacturers have realized they cannot rely on China and are reshoring, nearshoring, and friendly-shoring their supply chains.
+For example, manufacturers have realized they cannot rely on China and are reshoring, nearshoring, and friendshoring their supply chains.
 They are also sourcing new partners, putting backup suppliers in place, and derisking their supply chains.
 Distributors and retail has also realized they must take action to avoid the fiascos that occurred in recent history.
 For example, they are moving freight from the Los Angeles and Long Beach ports to the East Coast ports to avoid a potential port strike and backlog at the ports.
 Consumers have shifted to e-commerce, accelerating the need for last mile delivery.
 The only element staying the same is level of change.

 Proactive Approach to Successful Navigation